How to Increase Your Chances Of Getting Financing After Small Business Bankruptcies

 Reasons for Filing Individual Bankruptcy

 There are times when business debt reaches the stage where you have no alternative but to file personal bankruptcy.
 COVID-19, for instance, is having a devastating impact on revenue.
 Small businesses are losing millions of dollars with no idea of when the economy will rebound.
+That’s why it’s highly advisable to work together with a professional accountant like the London accountants Howlader & co. who can help you take care of the finances of your company.
 In certain cases, the only way to get out from under your business debt is to file for bankruptcy.

 Many small businesses are set up as a sole proprietorship.
 This means your business is not a separate entity.
 As far as creditors are concerned, you are personally liable.
 Even if you set up a separate legal entity for your business, yet provided a personal guarantee on business debt, you are still responsible.